wp-plugins/wp-customer-reviews/readme.txt

 * Multiple anti-spam measures to prevent automated spambots from submitting reviews.
 * Provides a configurable `Business hCard`, to help identify all pages of your site as belonging to your business.
 * Completely customizable, including which fields to ask for, require, and show.
+* Shortcodes available for inserting reviews and review form on any page or widget.
-* Works with caching plugins and all themes.
+* Works with caching plugins and a majority of themes.
 * Includes an external stylesheet so you can modify it to better fit your theme.
 * Reviews can be edited by admin for content and date.
 * Admin responses can be made and shown under each review.
-* Support for adding your own custom fields with one click.
+* Support for adding your own custom fields.
-* The plugin can be used on more than one page.
+* The plugin can be used on more than one page, and can be used on posts.
 * Supports both `Business` and `Product` hReview types.
 * Shows aggregate reviews microformat (`hReview-aggregate`).
 * Fast and lightweight, even including the star rating image.
 This plugin will not slow down your blog.